Generalized Maximum Likelihood Estimators and their applications to stratified sampling and post-stratification with many unobserved strata: Introduction

 As fore mentioned, when the number of observations $m$ increases, we consider different, typically finer, stratification.
 Let $n=n(m)$ be the number of strata in our stratification.
 The choice of a specific stratification and in particular the relation $n=n(m)$ is beyond the scope of this paper.

 Given a sequence of stratifications with $n$ strata, consider the corresponding $p_i^n$ and $\alpha_i^n$.
 Let $ p^n= \frac{1}{n} \sum p_i^n$ and $\alpha^n=\frac{1}{n} \sum \alpha_i^n$.
 Then, $\alpha^1=\alpha^2=...\equiv\alpha$, while typically $p^1\neq p^2 \neq ...$.
 As explained, we `hope' that for large $n$ (or, under fine stratification) $p^n$ becomes closer to $\alpha$.
 Our approach of estimating a sequence of parameters $p^n$ in a sequence of problems is in the spirit of `triangular array', see Greenshtein and Ritov (2004).
 Their setup involves prediction rather then estimation in this paper, see also Greenshtein (2006).
 In particular, the goal at stage $n$ is to estimate $p^n$ by some $\hat{p}^n$, thus, the target parameter $p^n$ is changed with $n$.
-In the spirit of triangular array, in our estimation problem, given a sequence of stratifications, we say that $\hat{p}^n$ has {\it persistence} property iff for any sequence of distributions, Note, there is no assumption that $p^n \rightarrow \alpha$; if the later is satisfied then persistence is just consistency in the setimation of $\alpha$.
+In the spirit of triangular array, in our estimation problem, given a sequence of stratifications, we say that $\hat{p}^n$ has a persistence property iff for any sequence of distributions, here we consider weak convergence, or, convergence in probability.
+Note, there is no assumption that $p^n \rightarrow \alpha$; if the later is satisfied then persistence is just consistency in the estimation of $\alpha$.
 In persistence, we only require that the estimation of the parameter $p^n$ is `decently' done for large $n$.
 The later indicates that the stratification is not too delicate.

 In the sequel, we neglect the above formalities, and just right $p$ rather than $p^n$.
 In our GMLE formulation we embed the $n'th$ problem in an auxiliary asymptotic problem in which we may address the issue of consistency in estimating $p^n$, rather than formal persistence.
-Those considerations may become formal, see, Remark \ref{rate}, but they are mostly neglected in the sequel.
+We elaborate on the triangular array formulation and on persistence in Sub-Section \ref{rate}, but it is mostly neglected in the sequel.